aws-samples/generative-ai-cdk-constructs-samples/samples/contract-compliance-analysis/backend/README.md

 ![Bedrock Model Access](images/bedrock-model-access.png)

-- Click the **Enable specific models** button and enable the checkbox for Anthropic Claude models
+- Click the **Enable specific models** button and enable the checkbox for the models used by the application

 - Click **Next** and **Submit** buttons